 What I would also like to see is the probability of the trade actually making a profit or loss.
 The price could reach the stop first, and then the take profit.
 In that case, my trade would finish with a loss.
 It could alternatively reach the take profit first, in which case it wins.
 Alternatively, it may neither reach the stop nor take profit level in which case the trade remains open.

 Based on this analysis I can use standard probability theory to work out each outcome for the trade:

 My best outcome happens if the short-term trend reverses, that is if the market rises and makes my buy profitable.
 The worst outcome happens if the trend continues in the same direction (trend+).
 In that case, I have a 42% chance of the trade ending in profit, and a 47% chance of it ending in a loss.

-When I set the trade up what I am looking for is the chance of the take profit being reached, to be at least 1.5x the chance of the stop being reached.
+When I set the trade up I can find values such that the chance of the take profit being reached, is at least 1.5x the chance of the stop being reached.
 This will give a win ratio of around 70% or higher.

-Also, remember that if you move the stop loss or take profit while the trade is open that gives you an entirely different set of outcomes.
+Remember that if you move the stop loss or take profit while the trade is open that gives you a different set of outcomes.